gvwilson/thirdbit/src/fiction/iffy/1/index.md

 Another wrapped a length of chain around her hand as the twin or clone beside her rolled her head from side to side to loosen it.
 "Well this ain't Bharati,"
-Captain Kerse said to the sergeant.
+the *Taroona*'s captain said to the sergeant.
 "Contract says we're to mind everythin' we hauled down from Taz 'til Halley core tells us otherways, so whatever happened here is on us t' fix."